goharbor/harbor/docs/installation_guide.md

 $ tar -cvzf harbor_offline-0.1.1.tgz harbor
 ```

-The file **harbor_offline-0.1.1.tgz** contains the images saved by previously steps and the files required to start Harbor.
+The file **harbor_offline-0.1.1.tgz** contains the images saved by previous steps and the other files required to start Harbor.
 You can use tools such as scp to transfer the file **harbor_offline-0.1.1.tgz** to the target machine that does not have Internet connection.
 On the target machine, you can execute the following commands to start Harbor.
-Again, before running the **prepare** script, be sure to update **harbor.cfg** to reflect the right configuration of the target machine.
-(Refer to Section [Configure Harbor](#configuring-harbor) .)
+Again, before running the **prepare** script,
+be sure to update **harbor.cfg** to reflect the right configuration of the target machine.
+(Refer to Section [Configuring Harbor](#configuring-harbor) .)
 ```
 $ tar -xzvf harbor_offline-0.1.1.tgz
 $ cd harbor